fatiando/2023-kegs/extended-abstract/README.md

 frequency-domain filters, forward modelling gravity and magnetic fields of different geometrical bodies, and gridding harmonic data with equivalent sources.

-During this talk we'll provide an overview of the tools available in the project and demonstrate their functionalities using examples from research and industry applications.
+During this talk we will provide an overview of the tools available in the project and demonstrate their functionalities using examples from research and industry applications.